FDUguchunhui/Git-learning-notebook/Basic Git Commands.md

 # revert
 `git revert is` a very powerful command
-You can use it to unstage what is in the index
+You can use it to unstage what is in the index without changing the commit history
 ```
 git revert
 ```